ben-allen/locale-extensions/README.md

 * No locale defaults to anything but `celsius` or `fahrenhe` for `mu`.
 * No locale defaults to anything but `mon`, `fri`, `sat`, or `sun` as its first day, with only one region (the Maldives) defaulting to `fri`.

 As such, for most users their combination of preferred settings for these three options will be shared with hundreds of millions or even billions of other people.
+Note, though, that the combination chosen may be rare for the user's browser localization, and so therefore might not be shareable.

 ### Commonly used locale defaults